Scott Rolen: Awards and honors

 Rolen was elected to the Baseball Hall of Fame by the Baseball Writers' Association of America in 2023, his sixth year of eligibility.
 Notably, he had received only 10.2% of the vote in his first appearance on the ballot in 2018, the lowest ever for a candidate eventually voted in by the BBWAA.
+He was formally inducted on July 23.

 Personal life

+Rolen is married and is a father of two children.
+When he was inducted into the Hall of Fame, Rolen celebrated the announcement with his parents, wife, and children.
+In 2018, when he first appeared on the Hall of Fame ballot, Rolen's son predicted that his father would someday be inducted.

 On July 18, 2018, Rolen was hired as the Director of Player Development for Indiana University baseball.